mahoutukaisali/GreenOps-Tracker/README.md

 ## Installation patterns:
 - There are two patterns to build an Ansible Event-Driven server.
 The most easy way is to use an ansible-rulebook container image distributed by Red Hat quay.io registry.
-  But you can also install and run Ansible Event-Driven server directory on the host as well.
+  But you can also install and run Ansible Event-Driven server directly on the host as well.

 ### Pattern 1: Using ansible-rulebook container image
 Here are the steps to build Ansible Event-Driven server using a container image.